srb009/GitHubMiniLesson/README.md

+# GitHubMiniLesson
-# We are experimenting with GitHub
+We are experimenting with GitHub